Counts of galaxy clusters as cosmological probes: the impact of baryonic physics: Discussion and conclusions

 \section{Discussion and conclusions}

-The fractional baryon content of galaxy clusters, $f_{\rm b}$, is a random variable which, on average, decreases with the cluster mass.
+The fractional baryon content of galaxy clusters within an overdensity of $\Delta=500$ is observed to be a random variable which, on average, decreases with the cluster mass \cite{giodini,lagana,lin,sun}.
 Therefore the cluster mass function must differ from the predictions of N-body simulations where the baryon fraction is implicitly held constant to the cosmic value.

-Considering a prototypic catalog of galaxy clusters of the forthcoming generation containing $2.79\times 10^4$ entries, we have shown that constraints on the cosmological parameters $\Omega_{\rm m}$ and $\sigma_{8}$ derived from the cluster mass function would be severely biased if this signal is modelled with fitting formulae based on N-body simulations of collisionless matter.
+The forthcoming generation of cluster surveys will provide number counts with an accuracy ranging between $1$ and $10\%$ depending on the cluster mass.
+Such an error is substantally smaller than the difference between models of the mass function with and without baryonic physics.
+Considering a prototypic catalog of galaxy clusters containing $2.79\times 10^4$ entries, we have shown that constraints on the cosmological parameters $\Omega_{\rm m}$ and $\sigma_{8}$ derived from the cluster mass function would be severely biased if this signal is modelled with fitting formulae based on N-body simulations of collisionless matter.
 In particular, $\Omega_{\rm m}$ would be always biased low while the bias on $\sigma_8$ depends on the details of the scaling relations between $f_{\rm b}$ and the cluster mass.

 The widespread technique of artificially inflating the covariance matrix of the parameters that describe the halo mass function to gain freedom and minimize systematic effect will not be of much help.
 Our study shows that it would enlarge the statistical uncertainties on the cosmological parameters without eliminating (or reducing) the bias.